burningglass/registrationgui/README.md

 Note.
 KeyCloak will invoke the 'Valid Redirect URI' (i.e. the Registation App GUI Backend's OAuth-Callback route)

-*Important.* On the 'Credentials' tab, take note of this OAuth client's 'secret' This must appear in the Registration GUI's .env file (the 'clientSecret' environment setting)
+**Important** On the 'Credentials' tab, take note of this OAuth client's 'secret' This must appear in the Registration GUI's .env file (the 'clientSecret' environment setting)

 Creating the Registration Backend service (which interacts with KeyCloak) is explained section 4 onwards